On the Addressability Problem on CSS Codes: Introduction

 As introduced in \cite{markus}, automorphisms of the code can be used to implement logical operations using permutations.
 Our second set of results uses this principle, just as in \cite{markus} or \cite{photonic2025swapCNOT} which uses permutations to construct addressable Clifford gates.
 We show that the number of permutations which can preserve the codespace \emph{and} produce distinct logical actions is, asymptotically, quite limited: for codes with rates above $\frac{1}{3}$ and distance at least 3, it is less than $k!$ when the code has $k$ logical qubits.

-With this idea, we can make several conclusions about CSS codes with distance at least 3: \begin{itemize} \item A circuit made from only SWAP gates (or any permutations of physical qubits) cannot implement any logical permutation on a code with rate asymptotically greater than $\frac{1}{3}$, cannot implement addressable CNOTs on codes with any constant rate, and for any 2-qubit gate $G$, such circuits cannot implement $G$ addressably on codes with rates greater than $\frac{3}{4}$. \item A circuit between two codes, made by applying CNOT (resp.
-CZ) to all physical qubits, cannot implement \emph{parallel} addressable CNOT (resp.
-CZ) on codes with rate asymptotically greater than $\frac{1}{3}$ (\Cref{prop:no-global-cnot,prop:no-global-CZ}).
-Here ``parallel'' means we can address CNOTs on disjoint sets of qubits simultaneously. \end{itemize} While the second result seems more restrictive, since the circuit must act on all physical qubits, the circuits for transversal CCZ gates from \cite{hvwz2025ccz} satisfy this property, as would a CZ built from their methods.
+With this idea, we can make several conclusions about CSS codes with distance at least 3: \begin{itemize} \item Circuits made from only SWAP gates (or any permutations of physical qubits) cannot implement all logical permutations on a code with rate asymptotically greater than $1/3$.
+They also cannot implement $\CNOT(i,j)$ for all pairs of qubits $(i,j)$ on codes with any constant rate.
+Finally, for any $2$-qubit gate $G$ such families of circuits cannot implement $G(i,j)$ for all pairs of qubits $(i,j)$ on codes with rates greater than $3/4$. \item Circuits between two codes, made by applying CNOT (resp.
+CZ) to all physical qubits, cannot implement all depth-$1$ logical CNOT (resp.
+CZ) circuits on codes with rate asymptotically greater than $\frac{1}{3}$ (\Cref{prop:no-global-cnot,prop:no-global-CZ}). \end{itemize} While the second result seems more restrictive, since the circuit must act on all physical qubits, the circuits for transversal CCZ gates from \cite{hvwz2025ccz} satisfy this property, as would a CZ built from their methods.
 However, they do not aim for parallel addressability.

+While a rate of $\frac{1}{3}$ (and especially $\frac{3}{4}$) is too high to restrict most codes, this bound comes from a rather loose estimate on the bounds of certain code automorphisms (\Cref{upp nbr permutation}).
+Improved counting arguments would immediately give a stronger restriction on the code's rate.